urkorenu/Jenkins-pipeline-for-weather-app/README.md

 **Jenkins Worker**:

-1. Insert the private key into jenkins mater credentials and use it in the pipeline
+1. Insert the private key into Jenkins master credentials and use it in the pipeline.